tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 Pulsar 版/购买指南/价格总览/虚拟集群计费说明_intl_en.md

 ### Message storage price

-TDMQ for Pulsar virtual cluster adopts linear billing for message storage. **Message storage fees = message storage size * message storage unit price**.
+TDMQ for Pulsar virtual cluster adopts linear billing for message storage. <b>Message storage fees = message storage size * message storage unit price</b>.
 >?
 TDMQ for Pulsar stores a message in three copies by default.
 Therefore, the billable storage capacity is three times of the total message size.
 >
 The unit price of message storage (USD/GB/hour) is as shown below: